 However, some people have episodes that resemble a bipolar disorder but that do not meet the specific criteria for bipolar I or II disorder.
-Such episodes may be classified as unspecified bipolar disorder or cyclothymic disorder (see Cyclothymic Disorder).
+Such episodes may be classified as unspecified bipolar disorder or cyclothymic disorder.

+The exact cause of bipolar disorder is not known.
 Hereditary is thought to be involved in the development of bipolar disorder.
-Certain substances the body produces, such as the neurotransmitters norepinephrine or serotonin, may not be regulated normally.
+Also, certain substances the body produces, such as the neurotransmitters norepinephrine or serotonin, may not be regulated normally.
 (Neurotransmitters are substances that nerve cells use to communicate.)